What’s happening when and where in the world of food: a calendar of special food days.

 The 1st of October is World Vegetarian Day.
-Being a Vegetarian isn't anything new, as many people think it is.
+Being a vegetarian isn't anything new, as many people think it is.
+In fact, it was practised back in Ancient Greece.

 The Goose Fair is held in Nottingham, England, every year in October.
 It's opened by the mayor of Nottingham who gets to ring silver bells to mark the opening, and lasts for 3 days.

 Thanksgiving in Canada is now a long-weekend food festival to celebrate the harvest.
-Though religious in origin, it is now largely secular and celebrated by people of most faiths and cultural origins.
+It is largely secular and celebrated by people of most faiths and cultural origins.

 Though it fell out of grace in the last decades of the twentieth century, Angel Food Cake is still a heavenly cake.